Exploring the gems of Mpumalanga

-With the number of long weekends this year, Meletso decided to take a roadtrip to the Lowveld at the end of April.
-We stayed in Hazyview on the banks of Sabie River a few km’s from the world famous Kruger National Park.
-The Kruger National Park is one of the best parks to see the big five.
-This time of year is the best time to safari, it is warm in the afternoons but cool in the morning and evening, make sure you pack your sunblock and caps and drink lots of water.
-The Elephant sanctuary is about 2 km’s from Hazyview Cabanas.
+With the number of long weekends in April, Meletso decided to take a roadtrip to the Lowveld at the end of April.
+We stayed in Hazyview a few km's from the world famous Kruger National Park.
+The Kruger National Park is best to see the big five.
+This time of year is the best time to safari, it is a warm in the afternoons but a little cool in the morning and evening, make sure you pack your sunblock and caps and drink lots of water.
+The Elephant sanctuary is about 2 km's from Hazyview Cabanas.

 The most underrated view point is Wonder view.
 Wonder view is the highest view point in the Lowveld, at an altitude of 1,730 m to be precise.
-It is 2km from the famous God’s window and in my opinion a more beautiful view.
-Entrance is free and you do not have to walk far as the view point is a view steps from the parking area.
-On a clear day one can see over the Blyde River Canyon Nature Reserve, Kruger National Park and the Lebombo mountains on the South African border of Mozambique.
+It is 2km from the famous God's window.
+Entrance is free and you do not have to walk far as the view point is a view steps from the parking.
+On a clear day one can see over the Blyde River Nature Reserve and the border of Mozambique.

 One cannot go to Graskop and not stop and the famous Harrie's pancakes.
 Be prepared to wait 15-20 minutes for a table as this place is really popular.Our pancakes were fluffy and delicious and I love that you can have almost anything from sweet to savory fillings.